nithinurs46/RabbitMq/README.md

 1. In dashboard, goto admin tab and create a new user.
 Guest user works only with localhost
 2. Click on the user and provide the required permissions

+If message is published from rabbitmq dashboard, content_type should be provided. __TypeId__ = com.dto.Book should also be provided and indicates the payload type.

+Payload --

+{
+    "bookName":"book-1",
+    "authorName":"author-1"
+}